Dwn96/forwardingcommsdemo/README.md

   #### Database
   We maintain a mock in-memory database for each of our resources.

 ## Client
 The client application is a simple Typescript app.
-This app is invloved in key-exchanges with the server application via websockets after which it sends encrypted payloads to the server application over HTTP
+This app is invloved in key-exchanges with the server application via websockets after which it sends encrypted payloads to the server application over HTTP.
+The client app comes bundled with a public and private key pair which are dynamically generated at runtime.

 # Forwarding Communication between Client and Server
 Communication between the client and server apps is handled in two ways: